 - Max. drawbar load of caravan (see picture on the chassis of the caravan)

 If you want to reinstall the E-Load, you do not need to scan the QR code.
-Simply click on Unlink and set up again here and go through the calibration process again step by step.
+Here you simply click Unlink all sensors and install again and once again go through the calibration process step by step.

 No specific notifications can be set for the E-Load.
 During the loading of your caravan, you can see on the screen warnings if the minimum or maximum values set by you are exceeded.